fau-masters-collected-works-cgarbin/datasheet-for-dataset-template/README.md

 > Despite the importance of data to machine learning, there is no standardized process for
 > documenting machine learning datasets.
 To address this gap, we propose _datasheets for datasets_.

-## Why use a markdownn file for the datasheet?
+## Why use a markdown file for the datasheet?

-The short exaplanation: using a markdown file allows us to easily compare (diff) one version of the datasheet with another version.
+The short explanation: using a markdown file allows us to easily compare (diff) one version of the datasheet with another version.

 The longer explanation: